gjghfd/hydraserve-artifact/ae_scripts/README.md

 ## Figure 9 (End-to-End Performance)

-NOTE: Due to time limits, you can just choose several settings out of all settings to run end-to-end experiment.
+NOTE: Due to time limits, you can choose several settings out of all settings to run end-to-end experiment.
 The settings that you did not run will be replaced with results in our experiments.
-We suggest you to prioritize experiments under CV=8 and request rate=0.6 to successfully generate Figure 11 and Figure 13 in the paper.
+We suggest you to prioritize experiments under CV=8 and req_rate=0.6 to successfully generate Figure 11 and Figure 13 in the paper.

 For each execution type (`serverless_vllm, serverlessllm, hydraserve, hydraserve_with_cache`), each CV (`8,4,2`), and each request rate (`0.6, 0.7, 0.8`), first start the server by
 ```